Brett Davies Clay Pigeon Shooter

 Etiquette.

 Remember when going on a driven shoot that you’re sharing the day with other shooters, who are also paying for their share of birds over that day.
 Make sure you respect your neighbouring guns.
-Don’t over shoot or poach other gun’s birds, again you might be asked not to come back to that shoot.
-Tipping your game keeper is an age-old tradition.
+Don’t overshoot or poach other guns’ birds; again, you might be asked not to come back to that shoot.
+Tipping your gamekeeper is an age-old tradition.
 Tip accordingly, I would give a general guide of £20 per 100 birds.
-Listen to the gamekeeper or shoot captain’s safety talk.
+Listen to the gamekeeper or the shoot captain’s safety talk.
 Especially make a note of what you can and can’t shoot on the day.
-Sometimes it may vary from shoots so don’t be afraid to ask.
-No ground game.
+Sometimes it may vary from shoot to shoot, so don’t be afraid to ask—no ground game.
 Woodcocks, Snipe or general pests may not always be on the agenda.

 Shooting Attire.

-Make sure you have suitable clothing for the game shoot you are attending, some may be a bit more laid back than others.
-But the most important thing is, comfort.
-Try your jackets and coats on to make sure that they are loose enough to give you full swing of the gun.
-Unfortunately, the game season doesn’t fall in the summer months which means, cold and wet British weather.
+Make sure you have suitable clothing for the game shoot you are attending; some may be a bit more laid back than others.
+But the most important thing is comfort.
+Try on your jackets and coats to make sure they are loose enough to give you full swing of the gun.
+Unfortunately, the game season doesn’t fall in the summer months, which means cold and wet British weather.
 There is nothing worse than being stuck in the middle of a field, freezing cold.
 Thermals and waterproofs will be your new best friend.

 Range Judgement.

-Avoid shooting at birds out of range for your ability to kill cleanly, you must be fair to your quarry.
+Avoid shooting at birds beyond your ability to kill cleanly; you must be fair to your quarry.

 Stare it to Death.

 Keep your eye on the bird.
-It is a common fault for shooters to look at the barrels or bead on a gun, more so than the bird or target.
+It is a common fault for shooters to look at the barrels or bead on a gun, more so than at the bird or target.
 If you are guilty, stop aiming and just look.
 Stare at your bird hard before accelerating confidently through and taking your shot.
 As I always say, stare it to death.
-This will help you to become a smoother shot and also means you will be less likely to stop your gun.
+This will help you become a smoother shot and also make you less likely to stop your gun.

 Get Your Feet in Gear.

-That doesn’t mean go and get the latest wellingtons on the market, it means make sure your leading foot is pointing to the area you planto shoot the bird and your rear foot positioned comfortably so that you are balanced and stable.
+That doesn’t mean go and get the latest Wellingtons on the market; it means make sure your leading foot is pointing to the area you plan to shoot the bird, and your rear foot is positioned comfortably so that you are balanced and stable.
 You may not always get a peg on even ground, so shuffle about until you are comfortable.

 The bird won’t always fly in the same direction, so you will have to move your feet and get those wellingtons muddy.